 This Fenix headlamp is available through various retailers, as it is produced by a company based in China – with not so great English.
 Their HP25 headlamp manual was atrocious, and this newer one is improved, but still sometimes difficult to read.

 If you are like me, the comfort of knowing that you’re actually going to receive the items you order – is very important.
 There are very few places I trust when ordering items over $50 or more.
-I use Amazon for everything I can.
-If I can’t find it there, I’ll try to find the item at some other online chain, but I can almost always find everything I need at Amazon.
+I use online shopping for everything I can.
+If I can’t find it there, I’ll try to find the item at some other online chain, but I can almost always find everything I need online.